Columbia Unbecoming controversy: Columbia Unbecoming second screening

 On February 25, The Forward reported that Rashid Khalidi, a professor at MEALAC, not named in Columbia Unbecoming, had been barred by the New York City Department of Education from taking part in a 12-week program about the Middle East for public school teachers.
 It was speculated that the decision to ban him was a response to an article in the Sun that mentioned Khalidi's participation in the program and his previous comments about Israel being a racist state with an "apartheid system."
 Wiener and the American Jewish Committee supported the decision, stating that Khalidi had a "record of brazen, openly biased and distorted statements about Israel."
 Bollinger rebuked the barring as a violation of First Amendment principles.

 In March, a threatening email was sent to all Jewish students and faculty at MEALAC from an Israeli group calling themselves "United Trial Group – Peoples Rights International" informing them that:

-The right-wing Zionist Organization of America sponsored a day-long conference tited "The Middle East and Academic Integrity on the American Campus" on March 6 on Columbia.
-Members of CAF was present, as was Kramer, Weiner, Sharansky, and local New York politicians.
+The right-wing Zionist Organization of America sponsored a day-long conference entitled "The Middle East and Academic Integrity on the American Campus" on March 6 on Columbia.
+Members of CAF were present, as were Kramer, Weiner, Sharansky, and local New York politicians.
 There, Weiner asserted that "[t]here is a rise of anti-Semitism that is almost indisputable on college campuses."
 New York City Council Speaker Gifford Miller, referencing the ad hoc committee's investigation, cautioned that we "will not accept a whitewash."
 Phyllis Chesler, professor emerita at the College of Staten Island, in a speech enthusiastically received by the crowd, referred to the Palestine Solidarity Movement as "a group in my opinion that’s quite similar to the Ku Klux Klan, or to the Nazi Party".
 One person in the audience objected to the hostile atmosphere of the conference and said that he had been shot by the Israeli army.
 "They should have shot you in the head," one man shouted.
 "Much of what has been said today is not only unproductive, it is counterproductive," Beery said, as he was booed.
 Beery said that he thought that many of the comments at the conference went too far.

-The ad hoc committee's report
+Ad hoc committee's report

 After having interviewed 62 students, faculty members, administrators and alumni, and read written submissions from more than 60 others, the ad hoc committee's 24-page-report was released to the press on March 31, 2005.

 The report found "no evidence of any statements made by the faculty that could reasonably be construed as anti-Semitic" and "no basis for believing that Professor Massad systematically suppressed dissenting views in his classroom."
 Instead, it found that Massad had been the target of harassment from pro-Israel students and that outside organizations had attempted to spy on professors.
 Regarding the three alleged instances of intimidation from the school year 2001 to 2002, it found Shanker's and Schoenfeld's allegations against Massad "credible" and Saliba's version a "good deal more likely" than Shrier's allegation.
 The report also criticized Columbia's inadequate grievance procedures.